TelemetryDeck/docs/guides/swift-setup.md

 ## Including the package in your target

-Xcode will ask you to link the package with your target in the next screen, titles <kbd>Choose Package Products for SwiftClient</kbd>.
-Select the `TelemetryClient` library and click <kbd>Add Package</kbd>.
+Xcode will ask you to link the package with your target in the next screen, titles <kbd>Choose Package Products for SwiftSDK</kbd>.
+Select the `TelemetryDeck` library and click <kbd>Add Package</kbd>.

 {% noteinfo "Link Library with more than one Target" %}

 In case Xcode forgets to ask you to link the library with your target, you can do so manually by selecting your target in the project navigator and selecting the <kbd>Build Phases</kbd> tab.
-Click the <kbd>+</kbd> button in the <kbd>Link Binary With Libraries</kbd> section and select the `TelemetryClient` library.
+Click the <kbd>+</kbd> button in the <kbd>Link Binary With Libraries</kbd> section and select the `TelemetryDeck` library.
 {% endnoteinfo %}

 ## Initializing the TelemetryDeck Swift Package

-The `TelemetryClient` package will provide you with a class `TelemetryManager` that you'll use for all interactions with TelemetryDeck.
+The `TelemetryDeck` package will provide you with a class `TelemetryDeck` that you'll use for all interactions with TelemetryDeck.
 Before you can use that class, you'll need to initialize it at the start of your app.
-We strongly recommend doing so as soon as possible, as you won't be able to send Signals before the `TelemetryManager` is initialized.
+We strongly recommend doing so as soon as possible, as you won't be able to send Signals before the `TelemetryDeck` is initialized.

 This is slightly different depending on whether you use SwiftUI or UIKit's `AppDelegate` to manage your app's lifecycle, so let's look at these individually.